Set Image Layer Properties

 No Value Settings

-• No Value: Refers to the value that has no practical meaning in the image data.
-You can directly enter a cell value in the text box, or click the pick-up button and pick a cell value in the image layer (snapping supported), to set the specified cell value as the No Value.
+• No Value: Refers to pixel values in image data that have no practical meaning.
+You can directly enter a pixel value in the text box, or click the pick button to select a pixel value from the image layer (snapping supported), thereby setting the specified pixel value as no value.

-• No Value Transparent: This checkbox is used to set the display color for the specified No Value.
-When checked, the No Value is transparently displayed by default.
-When unchecked, you can click the drop-down button on the right, select a color from the popped-up color panel, and then the No Value cells of the data will be displayed in the specified color.
+• No Value Transparent: This checkbox is used to set the display color of the specified no value.
+When checked, no value is displayed transparently by default.
+When unchecked, you can click the drop-down button on the right and select a color from the pop-up color panel, and the no value pixels of the data will be displayed in the specified color.

-The No Value on the image dataset attribute panel is represented by an RGB decimal integer value.
-While the No Value on the Image Dataset Layer Properties panel is linked to the Vertex Color.
-When the Vertex Color is RGB, for example, if the No Value is 96555, it will be displayed as (1,21,43) in the Layer Properties panel.
+The no value on the Dataset Attribute panel of the image is expressed as an RGB decimal integer value.
+On the Image Dataset Layer Properties panel, the no value is associated with the vertex color.
+When the vertex color is RGB, if the no value is 96555, it is displayed as (1,21,43) on the Layer Properties panel.

 Background Value Settings

-The color of cells with a specified background value can be replaced with another color.
+The color of pixels with the specified background value can be replaced with another color.

-• Background Value: You can click the pick-up button and pick a cell value in the image layer on the map to set it as the background value (snapping supported).
-Alternatively, you can directly input a numerical value in the number box as the background value.
+• Background Value: Click the pick button to select a pixel value from the image layer on the map as the background value (snapping supported), or directly enter a value in the value box as the background value.

-• Background Value Transparent: Click the drop-down button to set the replacement color in the popped-up color panel.
+• Background Value Transparent: Click the drop-down button and select a replacement color from the pop-up color panel.

 Transparent Color Settings

-The Transparent Color setting is used to set a certain color in the image layer as transparent, meaning the area covered by the specified color in the image will be set to a transparent effect.
-To complete the transparent color setting, the two commands Transparent Color and Transparent Color Tolerance need to be used together.
+The transparent color settings are used to set a certain color in the image layer as transparent, making the areas covered by the specified color in the image appear transparent.
+To complete the transparent color settings, the Transparent Color and Transparent Color Tolerance commands need to be used together.

-• Transparent Color: Check this checkbox to set the specified No Value cells to transparent display; unchecking it leaves the specified No Value color displayed in its specified color.
-You can click the pick-up button and pick a cell color in the image layer on the map to set it as the transparent color (snapping supported).
-You can also click the drop-down button to select a color and set it as the transparent color.
+• Transparent Color: Check this checkbox to set the specified no value pixels as transparent display; uncheck to display the specified no value color in the specified color.
+You can click the pick button to select a pixel color from the image layer on the map as the transparent color (snapping supported), or click the drop-down button to select a color and set it as the transparent color.

 Operation Steps

-1. In the Layer Manager, select the image layer that needs color adjustment, and set this layer as the current layer.
+1. In the Layer Manager, select the image layer to be color-adjusted and set this layer as the current layer.

-2. Enable the transparent color setting for the image layer by checking the Transparent Color checkbox.
-Simultaneously, the color button to the right of the Transparent Color checkbox becomes available.
+2. Enable the transparent color setting of the image layer by checking the Transparent Color checkbox.
+At the same time, the color button on the right side of the Transparent Color checkbox becomes available.

-3. Click the drop-down button for the transparent color setting to specify the color that will have a transparent effect in the image layer.
+3. Click the drop-down button for transparent color setting to specify the color of the transparent effect in the image layer.

 4. Set the transparent color tolerance.
-You can directly input a value, or click the drop-down button on the right side of the Transparent Color Tolerance number adjustment box and use the slider to adjust the tolerance value.
-The transparent color tolerance is an integer between 0 and 255.
+You can directly enter a value, or click the drop-down button on the right side of the Transparent Color Tolerance number adjustment box and use the slider to adjust the tolerance value.
+The tolerance value is an integer between 0 and 255.

-5. After the settings are complete, the image layer will immediately show the effect of the applied settings.
+5. After setting, the image layer will display the effect after the settings in real time.

 Brightness

-When the current layer is an image layer, the Brightness number adjustment box is used to adjust the lightness and darkness of the image layer.
-You can directly input a brightness value in the Brightness number adjustment box to adjust the current layer's brightness.
-Alternatively, click the Brightness number adjustment box and use the mouse slider to adjust the brightness, viewing the result in real-time.
+When the current layer is an image layer, the Brightness number adjustment box is used to adjust the brightness of the image layer.
+You can directly enter a value in the Brightness number adjustment box to adjust the brightness of the current layer, or click the Brightness number adjustment box and use the mouse slider to adjust the brightness, browsing the setting results in real time.

 Contrast

 When the current layer is an image layer, the Contrast number adjustment box is used to adjust the contrast of the image layer.
-You can directly input a contrast value in the Contrast number adjustment box to adjust the current layer's contrast.
-Alternatively, click the Contrast number adjustment box and use the mouse slider to adjust the contrast, viewing the result in real-time.
+You can directly enter a value in the Contrast number adjustment box to adjust the contrast of the current layer, or click the Contrast number adjustment box and use the mouse slider to adjust the contrast, browsing the setting results in real time.

 Image Interpolation

-When zooming to browse an image layer, it's necessary to map the original image to a larger or smaller set of pixels.
-SuperMap provides five interpolation methods: Nearest Neighbor, Low Quality, High Quality, High Quality Bilinear Interpolation, and High Quality Bicubic.
-Different interpolation methods determine the display quality of the image, but the higher the output image's display quality, the longer the time required.
+When zooming and browsing an image layer, the original image needs to be mapped to a set of larger or smaller pixels.
+SuperMap provides 5 interpolation methods: Nearest Neighbor, Low Quality, High Quality, High Quality Bilinear Interpolation, and High Quality Bicubic Interpolation.
+Different interpolation methods determine the quality of image display, but the higher the display quality of the output image, the longer the processing time.

-• Nearest Neighbor: A relatively simple image interpolation method.
-This method processes quickly but has the worst image display effect.
+• Nearest Neighbor: A relatively simple image interpolation method with fast processing speed, but the image display effect is the worst.

-• Low Quality: This method performs pre-filtering to ensure high-quality shrinking, but the image quality when enlarged is poor after interpolation.
+• Low Quality: This method performs pre-filtering to ensure high-quality shrinking, but the display quality when the image is enlarged is poor.

-• High Quality: Provides high-quality image display when zooming, but takes longer to output the image.
+• High Quality: The image display quality is high when zooming, but the output image takes longer.

-• High Quality Bilinear Interpolation: Performs pre-filtering through the specified high-quality bilinear interpolation method to ensure high-quality display effects for scaled images.
+• High Quality Bilinear Interpolation: Performs pre-filtering through the specified high-quality bilinear interpolation method to ensure high-quality display effects of the zoomed image.

-• High Quality Bi-cubic: Performs pre-filtering through the specified high-quality bicubic method to ensure high-quality display effects for scaled images.
-This method outputs images with the highest display quality.
+• High Quality Bicubic: Performs pre-filtering through the specified high-quality bicubic method to ensure high-quality display effects of the zoomed image.
+This method produces the highest display quality.

 Display Method